CAUTION: This column was written in 2016 and has been updated for 2019. You may reader comments below from earlier years.

 Their Combined Income is $112,500 (1/2 of $25,000 + $100,000).
 Clearly 85% of their Social Security ($21,250) will be considered gross income when calculating taxes.

 Without any adjustments, their gross income is $121,250.
 Just for fun, I have completed a Social Security worksheet for this example for your viewing pleasure.
-By the way, this may not be a happy tax result, but Mom’s alternative was to start paying $8,500 a month to the nursing home on their, perhaps, meager savings.
+(NOTE AGAIN: The form says 2018, but the same form is in use for 2019) By the way, this may not be a happy tax result, but Mom’s alternative was to start paying $9,500 a month to the nursing home on their, perhaps, meager savings.